MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/strnset-strnset-l-wcsnset-wcsnset-l-mbsnset-mbsnset-l.md

 Initializes characters of a string to a given character.
 More secure versions of these functions exist; see [_strnset_s, _strnset_s_l, _wcsnset_s, _wcsnset_s_l, _mbsnset_s, _mbsnset_s_l](../../c-runtime-library/reference/strnset-s-strnset-s-l-wcsnset-s-wcsnset-s-l-mbsnset-s-mbsnset-s-l.md).

 > [!IMPORTANT]
 >  `_mbsnset` and `_mbsnset_l` cannot be used in applications that execute in the Windows Runtime.
-For more information, see [CRT functions not supported with /ZW](http://msdn.microsoft.com/library/windows/apps/jj606124.aspx).
+For more information, see [CRT functions not supported in Universal Windows Platform apps](../../cppcx/crt-functions-not-supported-in-universal-windows-platform-apps.md).

 ## Syntax